Ghrf6/M122-Backup/README.md

 ```bash
 rclone config file
 ```
-### then change to value of the variabel to the shown path
+### Then change to value of the variabel to the shown path

 ### If you want to restore the data, go to `backup.txt` in your backup folder.
 It will be structured something like this: